DMASUN Indoor Cycling Bike Review – It is A Great Buy

 The process of completing the assembly is rather simple.
 There is a handful of bolts used for fitting the front and rear base bars, the sat post, the handlebar and handlebar post, the pedals and finally the display unit.
 The necessary tools are even included in the box.
 The DMASUN does not need any extensive mechanical knowledge for assembly and it comes with a clear instruction manual.
 It would take most people between 30-45 minutes to fully assemble the bike and have it ready for use.

 Once assembled, the DMASUN does not need much periodic maintenance aside from making sure that all parts are well assembled and nothing is coming loose.
 As previously mentioned, belt drive systems do not require lubrication.
-While lubrication isn’t needed on a belt drive system, friction resistance type bikes often require that a silicone-based lubricant to be periodically applied to the brake pad to prevent excessive noise.
-Some users have reported a strong odour coming from the flywheel when higher resistance is applied, and the culprit would most probably be the heat build-up between the felt brake pad and the flywheel with lack of lubrication.
+No lubrication isn’t needed on a belt drive system or magnetic resistance.
+You might notice some users have reported a strong odour coming from the flywheel when higher resistance is applied, and the culprit would most probably be the heat build-up between the felt brake pad and the flywheel with lack of lubrication.
+But that’s something you no longer have to worry about as the company upgraded the bike and replace the friction resistance with magnetic system.

 - Comes with a mostly pre-assembled frame with tools included to complete the assembly process.